Jenny Durkan: Initiative 124

 During the 2017 Seattle mayoral election, Durkan was the only candidate to not sign a letter requesting that Seattle hotel owners, represented by the Seattle Hospitality for Progress PAC and Washington Hospitality PAC, drop a lawsuit against Initiative 124.
 The initiative gave "hotel workers more protections against sexual harassment and assault" and was passed by Seattle voters in 2016.
 Durkan claimed that she was not given the opportunity to sign the letter, but Unite Here Local 8 (the union representing hotel workers) said that Durkan chose not to sign the letter after multiple requests.
 Durkan's campaign received $50,000 from the two PACs, including $20,000 from Seattle luxury hotel developer Richard Hedreen.
-In 2002 Durkan's sister Ryan and brother Jamie lobbied the Seattle City Council on Hedreen's behalf, asking it to exempt him from building $6 million of low-income housing in downtown Seattle.
+In 2002.
+Durkan's sister Ryan and brother Jamie lobbied the Seattle City Council on Hedreen's behalf, asking it to exempt him from building $6 million of low-income housing in downtown Seattle.
 After pressure from council member Nick Licata, Mayor Greg Nickels vetoed the legislation.
 The Washington State Court of Appeals overturned Initiative 124 in 2018.

 Mayor of Seattle

 After becoming mayor, Durkan faced local, regional, and global crises, including homelessness, lack of affordable housing, crumbling infrastructure, and the COVID-19 pandemic, much of it stemming from Seattle's rapid population growth during the 2010s.

 On her second day in office, Durkan signed an Executive Order to create the Seattle Promise College Tuition Program to expand free access to college for Seattle public school students.
 She then proposed the Families, Education, Preschool, and Promise levy, which would double the number of kids able to attend the Seattle Preschool Program from 1,500 to 2,700 in 2025–26, maintain and expand school-based health centers, create and maintain year-round learning programs to close the opportunity gap from K-12, and fully fund two years of free college.
 In November 2018, nearly 70 percent of Seattle voters approved the plan.

 Durkan was cited as one of the key advocates for the bringing of the NHL team the Kraken to Seattle.
 In 2018 she co-drafted a Domestic Workers Bill of Rights for people in the industry in Seattle.
-She also crafted legislation to raise the pay rate for ride share workers, and signed new gun restrictions into law.
+She also crafted legislation to raise the pay rate for rideshare workers, and signed new gun restrictions into law.
 In June 2019, to mark the 50th anniversary of the Stonewall riots, Queerty named Durkan one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".